 This Committee shall coordinate procedures, practices and equipment in the various emergency areas in critical care units of the Hospital and shall make recommendations to the MEC regarding these and related quality of care matters.
-The Committee shall submit

 This Committee shall meet month at least ten (10) times a year and shall maintain permanent records of its proceedings and activities.